Blazemeter/taurus/site/dat/docs/Selenium.md

 # Selenium Executor
 Allows to run functional tests locally with Selenium WebDriver.
-Currently supported selenium test languages: Java/JUnit, Python UnitTest.
-Using Selenium Grid is not supported.
+Currently supported selenium test languages are:

-Selenium executor uses two types of test runners: JUnit and Nose, test type and runner type are detected automatically.
-Scenario may be presented not only as single file but as a folder.
+- Java + JUnit
+- Java + TestNG
+- Python + UnitTest
+- Ruby + RSpec
+- JavaScript + Mocha

+Selenium Grid isn't supported for tests described with Taurus language, but if you have your own test suite that uses Selenium Grid to manage browser instances - Taurus will run these tests just fine.

+Selenium executor uses multiple test runners (JUnit, TestNG, Mocha, etc), test type is detected automatically.
+If automatic detection fails - you can use `language` option described below.

-Taurus can repeat Selenium script in a loop until desired number of `iterations` will complete or `hold-for` time will be exceeded.
+Taurus can loop test suite execution in a loop until desired number of `iterations` will complete or `hold-for` time will be exceeded.

 ## Supported file types:

+Test scenario may be presented not only as single file but as a folder (or, in case of Java-based tests, as a jar).

   - .java/single file
   - .java/folder (flat structure, no package)